Do1e

 ::: warning

-Important Note: After each run, the files at the target address will be completely consistent with the source address.
-If files are deleted from the source address, running sync will also delete the corresponding files at the target address (using rclone copy will not delete the target address files).
+Special note: Each time you run it, the files at the target address will be completely consistent with the source address.
+If files are deleted from the source address, running sync will also delete the corresponding files at the target address (using rclone copy will not delete files at the target address).

 :::